 Transferring Braille files to Canute 360 with an SD card

 To get a file onto Canute 360, you will need an SD card.
 Your Canute should always have an SD card in it as that is your personal library and where Canute saves its current page and system options like language.
+SD cards can be either SD or SDHC, but not SDXC or SDUC.
+They should be formatted to FAT32, but not FAT16, exFAT or any other format.

 Copy and paste the file onto the SD card.
 Do not use folders, simply copy and paste files directly onto the SD card.
 Support for folders is coming in a future firmware upgrade.